melange-re/melange/CONTRIBUTING.md

 If that all passes, then congratulations!
 You are well on your way to becoming a contributor 🎉

+To submit a Pull Request, follow [this guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) on creating one from a fork.

 ## Update JS Reserved Keywords Map